-In 2006, the City of Edmond Public Works department went through some reorganization, bringing the street maintenance, waterline maintenance, and wastewater line maintenance employees together into a single team, Field Services.
+In 2006, the City of Edmond Public Works department went through some reorganization, bringing together the street maintenance, waterline maintenance, and wastewater line maintenance employees and forming a single team, Field Services.
 In searching for some cross-training materials, then Public Works Training Coordinator, Johnny Carter, discovered that no training materials existed.
 Ultimately, the city partnered with the Francis Tuttle Technology Center to develop a curriculum and conduct the training.

 “We handed them what must have been an eight-inch-thick book of all the tasks that Field Services employees perform, and Francis Tuttle developed the curriculum,” said Stewart.

 The city also built a training facility complete with all of the relevant infrastructure including water lines, wastewater lines, streets, and sidewalks.